MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ---
-title: Used VirtualMachines node pools in Azure Kubernetes Services (AKS)
+title: Use Virtual Machine-based node pools in Azure Kubernetes Services (AKS)
 description: Learn how to add multiple VM types of a similar family to a node pool in an AKS cluster. ms.topic: article ms.custom: devx-track-azurecli